-Some combinations of the selected equipment leave no vacant space for an On/Off button in the centre console - in which case, the function is instead operated in the car's menu system MY CAR (p.
+Some combinations of the selected equipment leave no vacant space for an On/Off button in the centre console - in which case the function is instead handled in the car's menu system MY CAR, MY CAR (p.
 108).
-Here, proceed as follows:
+There, proceed as follows: